 At Shelf Equine Hospital we house two state-of-the-art x-ray machines.
 The first is a digital processing machine which provides a rapid and high quality means of processing images.

 This machine also allows us to change the contrast of images post-exposure to best highlight the area of interest without the need for repeating x-rays.

-Our equine clinic has a sophisticated ultrasound scanner which is a particularly useful imaging method for assessing tendons, ligaments and other soft tissue structures (as part of a lameness workup, or to assess an injury).
+Our equine hospital has a sophisticated ultrasound scanner which is a particularly useful imaging method for assessing tendons, ligaments and other soft tissue structures (as part of a lameness workup, or to assess an injury).

 It can also be useful for investigating swollen areas, wounds and the integrity of bone surfaces.

 In tendon and ligament pathology, we can assess both cross section and longitudinal sections of the structure of interest to visualise fibre pattern, we can also measure the structure of interest to assess any degree of inflammation.
 In horses with ongoing tendon / ligament complaints, repeat ultrasonography may be required to assess progress and response to treatment.